 The statue’s creators, artists Kim Seo-kyung and Kim Eun-sung, had originally planned to simply erect a memorial stone.
 But after pushback from the Japanese government, the pair said they wanted to make an even stronger political statement on the comfort women issue and came up with the current design.

-In the years since, copies of the statue have appeared, not just in South Korea but around the globe.
-The one in Busan, however, represents a major point of contention for bilateral relations.
+In the years since, copies of the statue have appeared not just in South Korea, but around the globe.
+The one in Busan, however, is a major point of contention for bilateral relations.
 That’s because it came after a 2015 agreement between the two countries meant to put the comfort women issue to rest.
 In exchange for an apology and some money from Japan, Seoul said it would essentially stop trying to embarrass the Japanese over this chapter in its history.

 Japan and South Korea’s relationship has never been simple or smooth, particularly in regards to the comfort women issue.

 During World War II, Japanese soldiers took Korean women and forced them to work in brothels as sex slaves.
 South Korea has long sought recognition and an apology.
 Although it has been decades since the war’s end, current Japanese Prime Minister Shinzo Abe originally indicated he had no plans to apologize on behalf of his country, claiming a lack of proof that the state had been officially involved.

 On the South Korean side, the Lee Myung-bak government from 2008 to 2013 had been relatively progressive in terms of relations with Japan, but even it pushed the issue.
 When President Park Geun-hye took office in South Korea in 2013, her anti-Japanese sentiments flared, especially on the issue of comfort women.
 During a speech in March 2104 she directly addressed Japan and stated that the “pain of the 55 surviving comfort women should be healed.
 The more Japan denies past history, the more miserable Japan becomes, being driven into a corner.”